 A simple example of a type of investment that can be used with the calculator is a certificate of deposit, or CD, which is available at most banks.
-A CD is a low risk investment.
-In U.S., most banks are insured by Federal Deposit Insurance Corporation (FDIC), a U.S. government agency.
+A CD is a low-risk investment.
+In the U.S., most banks are insured by Federal Deposit Insurance Corporation (FDIC), a U.S. government agency.
 This means the CD is guaranteed by FDIC up to a certain amount.
 It pays a fixed interest rate for a specified amount of time, giving an easy-to-determine rate of return and investment length.
 Normally, the longer that money is left in a CD, the higher the rate of interest received.
 Other low-risk investments of this type include savings accounts and money market accounts, which pay relatively low rates of interest.
 We have a CD Calculator for investments involving CDs.

-Risk is a key factor when making investments.
+Risk is a key factor when making bond investments.
 In general, premiums must be paid for greater risks.
-For example, buying the debt of some companies rated at a risky level by the agencies that determine levels of risk in corporate debt (Moody's, Fitch, Standard & Poor's) will earn a relatively high rate of interest, but there is always risk that these companies might go out of business, possibly resulting in losses on investments.
+For example, buying the bonds or debt of some companies rated at a risky level by the agencies that determine levels of risk in corporate debt (Moody's, Fitch, Standard & Poor's) will earn a relatively high rate of interest, but there is always a risk that these companies might go out of business, possibly resulting in losses on investments.

 Buying bonds from companies that are highly rated for being low-risk by the mentioned agencies is much safer, but this earns a lower rate of interest.
 Bonds can be bought for the short or long term.